How Does A Circular Polarizer Work

-Using a Linear Polarizer and a Wave Retarder to Create Circularly Polarized Light.
+Using a Linear Polarizer and a Quarter Wave Plate to Create Circularly Polarized Light.

-Light is a funny thing in that it is considered both a particle and a wave and when it comes to a circular polarizing filter, it is easier to think about the emitted polarized light as being a wave.
-I’m sure this is already known by the reader, but I would like to give a little background on light, polarization, and circular polarized filter composition before we get to the video.
+Light is a funny thing in that it is considered both a particle and a wave, and when it comes to a circular polarizing filter, it is easier to think about the emitted polarized light as a wave.
+I’m sure the reader already knows this, but I would like to give a little background on light, polarization, and circular polarized filter composition before we get to the video.

-A circular polarizer is made up of two components: a linear polarized filter and a quarter wave plate.
-The input light going into the linear polarizer filter is what is known as being randomly polarized (I prefer that term over “unpolarized light” because all light is polarized).
-The light exiting the linear polarizer filter is now considered to be linearly polarized light because the plane of polarization of the output light is in one direction as opposed to it being random (or unpolarized).
+A circular polarizer is made up of two components: a linear polarized filter and a quarter-wave plate.
+The input light going into the linear polarizer filter is known as being randomly polarized (I prefer that term over “unpolarized light” because all light is polarized).
+The light exiting the linear polarizer filter is now considered linearly polarized light because the plane of polarization of the output light is in one direction instead of being random (or unpolarized).

-The linearly polarized light then passes through the quarter wave plate.
-Now here is the critical and tricky part: the polarization axis is a vector between the electrical fields (Ex and Ey respectively).
+The linearly polarized light then passes through the quarter-wave plate.
+Here is the critical and tricky part: the polarization axis is a vector between the electrical fields (Ex and Ey respectively).

-“So what” you say?
-Well, the net effect is that with respect to time, the Ex and Ey electric fields, and the polarizing axis that is a vector of the two electric fields, the light that exits the back of the circular polarizing filter will have a polarization state that is rotating.
+“So what,” you say?
+The net effect is that concerning time, the Ex and Ey electric fields, and the polarizing axis that is a vector of the two electric fields, the light that exits the back of the circular polarizing filter will have a polarization state rotating.
 Hence the term “circular polarizer.”
-Also, the electric field (Ex or Ey) that is parallel to the wave plate’s slow axis will determine which field is shifted and thus which way the polarizer axis rotates, either clockwise (right handed) or counterclockwise (left handed).
+Also, the electric field (Ex or Ey) that is parallel to the wave plate’s slow axis will determine which field is shifted and thus which way the polarizer axis rotates, either clockwise (right-handed) or counterclockwise (left-handed).